SeanS4/riscv-asic-physical-design/README.md

 The top-level datapath schematic, composed of 32 bitslice schematics, was netlisted and simulated using a test program.
 The resulting output was compared with the golden output from the course-provided SystemVerilog reference processor to verify matching behavior.

-Similarly, the datapath layout was then constructed by routing together 32 instances of bitslice layouts, which then passed DRC and LVS.
+The datapath layout was then constructed by routing together 32 instances of bitslice layouts, which then passed DRC and LVS.

 <p align="center">
 <img src="images/datapath_layout.png" alt="Complete manually laid-out 32-bit bit-sliced RISC-V datapath" width="900">